jhnwu3/BioNetGMMFit/README.md

 in your terminal.
 For more information about parameters and writing your own system, look below.

 ### *PSO Aside*
 Although currently not available for estimating nonlinear systems, there is an optional two step procedure for the linear system, which may improve estimates.
 If run time is a concern, one can simply turn off the second step "targeted PSO" by simply setting the number of steps of the targeted to 0.

+### *Data Inputs*
+All data inputs are taken from the Data directory.
+By default, a set of randomly generated data points have been provided for the 3 species linear case for both X_0 and Y_0.
+For more run example data, look into the folder titled

+    example

+provided in this repo.

+All data must be loaded in csv format.

+## *Loading in data*
+If you want to load in X data file, make sure to delete or move any pre-existing csv file located in the

+    data/X

+directory and move or copy in your own X.csv file into the directory.
+Similarly, make sure to move all Y_0 or Y_t data files into the directory listed as

+    data/Y

+after moving or removing any previous Yt/Y0 files.

+### *Rate Constant Inputs*
+If you decide to simulate the rate constants and therefore simulate Y_t instead of manually inputting Yt files, make sure to define your set of rate constants in the "true_rates.csv" file.
+For instance, by default

+    0.27678200
+    0.83708059
+    0.44321700
+    0.04244124
+    0.30464502

+is defined in the file, which defines the true set of rate constants as "0.27678, 0.837, 0.44, 0.04, 0.30".

 ### *Time Inputs*
 Make sure to list your the times for time evolutions in time_steps.csv rowwise.
 For a single time evolution, only a single time point, the time that your second comparison sample was evolved to, is needed in the file.